Ethjackson/NASA-Nearest-Earth-Objects-Supervised-Learning/README.md

 # NASA Nearest Earth Objects Supervised Learning
- A short project using a NASA dataset to predict if an object is hazardous to
+A project using an MLPclassifier, which is trained and tested on a NASA dataset from Kaggle of asteroids to allow for predictions if an asteroid is hazardous or not.